Representation zeta functions of nilpotent groups and generating functions for Weyl groups of type B: Representation zeta functions of nilpotent groups

 \subsection{Nilpotency class $2$}

 In nilpotency class $2$, many of the constructions given in the previous sections can be made more directly, allowing us to deduce slightly stronger results.
 While some of these modifications will be known to the experts, we record them here for completeness.
-Throughout this section, let $\Lambda$ be a class-$2$-nilpotent $\Gri$-Lie lattice, with $\rk_\Gri(\Lambda)=h$ and $\rk_\Gri(Z(\Lambda))=h-r$, say.
+Throughout this section, let $\Lambda$ be a class-$2$-nilpotent $\Gri$-Lie lattice, with $\rk_\Gri(\Lambda)=h$, say.
+Note that we do not assume that $\Lambda'\subseteq 2\Lambda$ here.